Image of Research 2019

 2019 Image of Research Photography Competition Rules, Guidelines, and Details

-Briscoe Library’s 2nd Annual Image of Research Photography Competition is an opportunity for UT Health San Antonio students from all five schools to capture, share, and present the essence of their research in a single visual image.
+Briscoe Library’s 2nd Annual Image of Research Photography Competition is an opportunity for UT Health San Antonio students from all six schools to capture, share, and present the essence of their research in a single visual image.
 This competition and its accompanying exhibition showcase students’ creative visual conceptualization of their research.

 Submission opens: February 18, 2019

 Announcement of the winners will occur at the end of March and there will be a reception and awards ceremony in April.